monumarquis/Task-Planner/README.md

   <a href="#Contact">Author</a> &#10023;
 </p>

-It’s Individual AssignMent where we've used MERN stack to make the Task Planner with our creativity along with frontend , backend,
+It’s Individual AssignMent where I've used MERN stack to make the Task Planner with our creativity along with frontend & backend.

 <br />